Adventures Without Tourism

 Our crews are ensembles, composed of people who live and work in the region.

-Elisa and I keep the level of support high so that the journey remains safe, grounded, and uninterrupted.
+The level of support around you stays high so that the journey remains safe, grounded, and uninterrupted.

 Fewer people, by design

-Journeys and Bespoke trips run only when they make sense.
+Journeys (for solo travelers) and Bespoke trips (for individuals and small groups) run only when they make sense.

 Giving by going

-We treat the places we travel through—and the people who receive us—with care and responsibility.
+We move through the places we travel, and the communities that receive us, with care and responsibility.

-We hire locally, pay above-market wages, prioritize family-run stays, and support communities in ways that are direct and long-term.
+We hire locally, pay fairly and above market, prioritize family-run stays, and support communities in ways that are direct and long-term.

 We live where we work.